rangle/ngCourse2/handout/features/arrow_functions.md

 # Arrow Functions

 ES6 offers some new syntax for dealing with `this`: "arrow functions".
-Arrow function also make working with "higher order" functions (functions that take functions as parameters) much easier to work with.
+Arrow functions also make higher order functions much easier to work with.

 The new "fat arrow" notation can be used to define anonymous functions in a simpler way.